yeab-tilahun/CSV-Data-Analyzer/README.md

 Your contributions are invaluable, and they help us create a tool that benefits a wider audience.

-## License

-This project is open-source and is licensed under the MIT License.
-You can find detailed information in the [LICENSE](LICENSE) file.
-We believe in open collaboration and encourage you to use, modify, and share this tool under the terms of the MIT License.

 ## Acknowledgments

 The CSV Data Analysis Tool was developed with a passion for simplifying data analysis tasks for CSV files.
-We'd like to extend our gratitude to the open-source community for its inspiration and support and ofcourse the one and only ChatGPT for helping us with the documentation.
+I'd like to extend my gratitude to the open-source community for its inspiration and support and ofcourse the one and only ChatGPT for helping me with the documentation.

-Thank you for being part of this journey, and we hope this tool proves to be a valuable asset in your data analysis endeavors.
+Thank you for being part of this journey, and I hope this tool proves to be a valuable asset in your data analysis endeavors.